NYPL/libbib/README.md

 to exploit vectorized functions in the code.
 INCLUDE TIME EXAMPLE

-As for robustness, this package is well tested, with over 90 automated tests, at time of writing (*update this*)
+As for robustness, this package is well tested, with over 100 automated tests, at time of writing (*keep up to date*)

 ## Functions
 ### ISBNs